254In61/aws-ec2-on-aap/README.md

 - Built under the directory aap-objects/
 - Follow the README.md

-# Run jobs
+# Run playbooks
-- Templates will be built in the Ansible playbook
+- Templates will be built in the Ansible Automation Platform
-- Check jobs/README.md
+- Run them from there.
+- There's a workflow built too which stitches the job templates

 How to use
 ==========